ibm-cloud-docs/citrix-netscaler-vpx/hsm-create-partition.md

    ```
    {: codeblock}

-   The output should show `Logged In` in the HSM Admin login status.
-Otherwise, most operations and commands listed in the following sections will fail because they require administrator access.
+   The output shows `Logged In` in the HSM Admin login status.
+Otherwise, most operations and commands that are listed in the following sections fail because they require administrator access.

 3. List any existing partitions: